An NFT collection of

 What is Banity?

-When you buy a Banity, you own a Bitcoin address with noticeable characteristic.
-Basically, a Banity is an NFT of a Bitcoin vanity address with certain starting letters that spell out words.
+Basically, a Banity is an unlockable NFT of a Bitcoin vanity address with certain starting letters that spell out words.
 After the leading number “1”, each Banity has at least 8 human-readable letters in its set of alphanumeric characters.

 There will be 1001 Banity minted.

-Not all Banity (= Bitcoin vanity address) has been generated and minted yet.
-Each Banity NFT is output numerically one after the other, starting with 8-char vanity addresses.
-The less character the vanity you choose, the bigger gets your choice!
-The total number of NFTs in each category is not predefined. #1 is the first minted NFT.
-The Banity collection will be put together in an unpredefined period of time.
+Each Banity NFT is output numerically one after the other, starting with a 9-char vanity address.
+The less character the vanity you choose, the bigger gets your choice! #1 is the first minted NFT.
 We will keep searching until Banity #1001 is minted.

 Get answers of frequently asked questions